 Build Sample Part With Geometry

-This structure is common to all of the STEP application protocols.
+The product structure is common to all of the STEP application protocols.
 Depending on the AP, the product may also need some configuration management information, like a design owner, approvals, category, etc. For simplicity, we do not create any of that in this sample, but a real application would.

 This program creates the data set and saves it as a STEP Part 21 file called "output_file.stp".
 This is a text file, so you can look at it with a text editor or the STEP Part 21 file browser to see how the information is represented.